What is a Rust Converter?

 How Many Coats of Rust Converter Should I Apply?

 Many applications require one coat.
 We however suggest applying a second coat to assure complete coverage and conversion.

 How Long Does It Take Rust Converter To Dry?

-Most Rust Converters such as the FLAG RC1 will be touch dry in approximately 20 minutes.
+Most converters such as the FLAG RC1 will be touch dry in approximately 20 minutes.
 The application of a second coating will ensure complete rust conversion and provide a sound surface for the application of a paint coating.

 Overcoating requires a minimum of 6 hours before applying a second coat of Rust Converter.
 This is to allow for curing.
 If applying an oil-based top coat, allow a minimum of 48 hours to allow for full cure before applying paint.

 How Should I Clean My Application Equipment After Applying Rust Converter?